reuk/wayverb/docs/work_log/work_log.md

     * improve ray path visualisation (animate?)
     * sort out performance

-* proper audio engine class
-    * work out scheduling for gl backend
-    * slave visuals to this engine
 * option to not visualise
-    * use custom config in simulation
+    * make sure this is actually faster...

+* audio output

+* proper load and save

 nice-to-have
 ------------